armino-dev/pizzahub/README.md

 ## Instalation

-> To run this project you must have PHP 7 and MySql (or any other dbms) installed as prerequisites.
+> To run this project you must have PHP 8 and MySql (or any other laravel supported dbms) installed as prerequisites.

 ### Step 1